hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 ## Conclusion

-This article began like this.
+This article started like this:

 > Object-oriented programming is a programming paradigm that groups data and functions into a single 'object' to increase cohesion and reduce dependencies.

 That's right.
 Grouping data and functions into a single object is the core of object orientation.

-However, many articles or videos explaining OOP explain what encapsulation, information hiding, polymorphism, and inheritance of OOP are.
-These four basic principles of OOP are only guidelines for grouping data and functions.
+However, many articles or videos explaining OOP describe what encapsulation, information hiding, polymorphism, and inheritance in OOP are.
+These four basic principles of OOP are just guidelines for grouping data and functions.
 The most basic and essential thing is the grouping of data and functions.

-Then, can an object exist with only data?
-Conversely, can an object exist with only functions?
+Then, can there be an object that only has data?
+Conversely, can there be an object that only has functions?

-Even if you write code using class syntactically, it is not an object.
-An object is meaningful only when state (properties) and behavior (methods) are together.
+Even if you write code using the class syntax, it is not an object.
+An object only makes sense when it has both state (properties) and methods.

-You may feel like you know something after reading this article now.
-However, it will not be concretized until you actually change your code to object-oriented.
+You may have felt like you understand something after reading this article.
+However, it will not be concrete until you actually try to change your own code to be object-oriented.

-Much consideration and practice are needed to determine what good code is.
+It takes a lot of thought and practice to determine what good code is.

-OOP is at the root of modern development methodologies.
-If you don't deeply understand OOP, it will be difficult to use modern development methods such as TDD, DDD, Agile, MSA correctly even if you study them.
-This is the reason why there are many projects that have applied MSA but few success cases.
+OOP is at the core of modern development methodologies.
+If you don't have a deep understanding of OOP, it will be difficult to use modern development methods such as TDD, DDD, Agile, and MSA correctly, even if you study them.
+This is the reason why there are many projects that have applied MSA, but few success stories.

 Design patterns are a collection of common patterns frequently used in object-oriented programming.
-I will cover this next time.
+We will cover this next time.